josecgil/oblique-js/README.md

 ## An overview

-When `oblique.js` constantly traverses the DOM matching directives (#directives) against DOM elements (an exception to this are [Global Directives](#global-directives)).
+When `oblique.js` constantly traverses the DOM matching [directives] (#Directives) against DOM elements (an exception to this are [Global Directives](#global-directives)).
 When an element is found, it process it and marks the element as 'processed' so the next time does'nt find it.

 At the core of `oblique.js` the are a two elements:
 + a DOM Element thats declares code to execute and data to be sent to the code.